 Becoming wealthy or being a visionary – say a Steve Jobs or a Bill Gates – are accomplishments of a select few and is not the norm for most people.
 The personality traits of these people are still the subjective forces that make them who they are and are most likely the more superficial and not the obscure images of who we are.

 Along the way, I will attempt to tell the story of my life.
 It will be a memoir of sorts.
 I won’t tell my story in the traditional sense (i.e., in a chronologically ascending or descending order), but I will attempt to tell it using a conglomeration of narratives, parables, anecdotes, annals and parodies , by randomly linking selected life events, experiences to anecdotes, and short stories.

 To make sense of it all, I will use interconnecting links at various points to help the reader stay connected to each event and allow them to move easily forward and backward with each story by using a hyperlink called More on This Story Later (MOSL).
 This link attached to each story will connect to a related blog, Vlog or story.

+We are all living a story.
 Everyone has a story and it should be told.

 Again, welcome to Visiontree Blogs and Visiontree Medium.